Wave-Play/robo.js/packages/plugin-better-stack/README.md

 # 🚀 @roboplay/plugin-better-stack

 Welcome to _@roboplay/plugin-better-stack_!
-This plugin is designed to seamlessly integrate with your existing **[Robo.js](https://github.com/Wave-Play/robo)** project and provide new features and enhancements to your robo.
-The best part?
-Everything automatically works once you install this plugin!

-👩‍💻 Are you the plugin developer?
-Check out the **[Development Guide](DEVELOPMENT.md)** for instructions on how to develop, build, and publish this plugin.
+This plugin seamlessly integrates with your existing **[Robo.js](https://github.com/Wave-Play/robo)** project, providing a comprehensive link to Better Stack, a renowned third-party service.
+With Better Stack, monitor your Robo's uptime and integrate logs in a visually appealing and searchable format.

+## Prerequisites

+Before integrating this plugin, ensure you've signed up for an account on [Better Stack](https://betterstack.com).

 ## Installation 💻